 Head to Howletts Wild Animal Park to see the largest herd of African elephants in the UK, Kent’s only giant anteaters, and a family of western lowland gorillas.
 You can also meet mammoths and sabre toothed Smilodons at the park’s Animals of the Ice Age zone.
 And kids can make like a monkey as they climb and swing through the canopies at Treetop Challenge.

-At the larger Port Lympne Wild Animal Park, there are over 700 rare and endangered animals, plus unique safari experiences, and the UK’s largest dinosaur forest – complete with prehistoric life-sized creatures that come to life with a virtual reality app.
+At the larger Port Lympne Wild Animal Park, there are over 700 rare and endangered animals, plus unique safari experiences.
+Visit the UK’s largest dinosaur forest – complete with prehistoric life-sized creatures that come to life with a virtual reality app.
 All told, these two incredible safari parks promise the ultimate wild adventure!

 2. Dover Castle